tomaszpach/Rick-and-Morty-API/README.md

 JavaScript bundles using the source maps.
 This helps you understand where code bloat is coming from.

-To add Source map explorer to a Create React CharactersCards project, follow these steps:
+To add Source map explorer to a Create React CharacterCard project, follow these steps:

 ```sh
 npm install --save source-map-explorer